ipums/ipums.github.io/_posts/2020/2020-10-28-upgrading-shared-conda-installation.markdown

 ```
 The path `/pkg/ipums/programming/conda/current` is what all users get as the path to the shared conda environment, with that path's `bin/` folder being in all user's $PATH when logged in via a bash shell.
 This structure allows us to leave our production, or "`current`" conda intact while allowing us to test and qualify a new `qa` version in a separate installation.
-When we are ready to update to the `qa` version, we simply change the `current` symlink to point to this new version.
+When we are ready to switch to the `qa` version, we simply change the `current` symlink to point to this new version.

 ## Migration process

 To begin a migration to a new conda version, we first use a miniconda installer to install the new version in the directory as described above.
-Then we symlink `qa` to the new version directory to allow us to both programmatically and manually access the `qa` environment in the following steps.
+Then we symlink `qa` to the new version directory to allow us to both programmatically and manually access the `qa` installation in the following steps.

 ### Getting information about the current conda install

 We then capture some information about the current conda install so we can get ready to reproduce it.
-We manually created an .ini file with a list of all current environments.
+We manually created an `.ini` file with a list of all current environments.
 This can be done by inventorying the `current` directory `envs/` or with `conda env list` in the `current` conda install.
-We communicate with all of the people responsible for those environments on Slack about whether or not they would like to have this environment migrated into the `qa` conda installation.
+We communicate with all of the people responsible for those environments on Slack about whether or not they would like to have their environment migrated into the `qa` conda installation.
 If so, we indicate this in the .ini file with ` = REPLICATE`.
 If not, we mark it as ` = export` to flag it for exporting YAML but not creating it.
-By doing this we have available specs to recreate any of these environments should the need arise.
+By doing this we have available specs to recreate any of these environments should the need arise later.

 Further, we need to take care to make sure that all environments currently used as kernels in our shared JupyterLab/Hub are replicated.